January 23, 2023

 Many basic liveness technologies can detect simpler attack vectors such as presentation attacks, where photos or pre-recording videos (and even presented deepfakes) are held up to a screen.
 But in the case of complex digitally injected deepfake attacks – intensified by Crime-as-a-Service networks – organizations need a more robust liveness solution.
 A solution designed to detect digital injection attacks alongside other advanced and novel threats.

 That’s where iProov comes in.
-Only iProov’s Genuine Presence Assurance® can deliver the highest level of assurance – GPA can detect both presented deepfakes and deepfakes used in digital injection attacks.
+Only iProov’s Dynamic Liveness can deliver the highest level of assurance – GPA can detect both presented deepfakes and deepfakes used in digital injection attacks.
 Patented Flashmark™ technology uses controlled illumination to create a one-time biometric that cannot be recreated or reused, providing greater anti-spoofing across a range of attacks, delivering an industry-leading level of assurance that the person is real and authenticating right now.
 The emphasis on real-time authenticity is crucial for detecting digitally injected deepfakes and is essential as part of a robust defense strategy.

-Genuine Presence Assurance is packaged with iSOC – the technology behind the case study highlighted earlier. iSOC provides continuous and highly responsive defenses by:
+Dynamic Liveness is packaged with iSOC – the technology behind the case study highlighted earlier. iSOC provides continuous and highly responsive defenses by:

 • Detecting biometric attack vectors from a range of devices, platforms, and geographies